mk2514k/Network_Plus_Practicals/Inter-VLAN Routing/Notes.md

 The access ports were configured so that:

-* PC1 and PC3 belonged to VLAN 10
+* PC0 and PC2 belonged to VLAN 10
-* PC2 and PC4 belonged to VLAN 20
+* PC1 and PC3 belonged to VLAN 20

 This separated the devices into different logical networks even though they were connected to the same switching infrastructure.